HackerUSA-CE/sdai-wde-d1-Essential-HTML-Revisited-solo/README.md

 ## Description 📄
 In this lab, you will enhance your pet bakery webpage by adding links and images.
 This will help you understand how to use attributes in HTML.

+All images have been provided for you in the `assets/images` folder.

 ---

 ## Acceptance Criteria 📋